 Freelance Taxes 101: Everything You Need to Get Started

-Employer pays half of payroll taxesYou pay both halves (15.3%)
+Employer covers half of payroll taxesYou pay the full 15.3%

 For a deeper dive into who qualifies as “self-employed,” check out Self-Employed Tax vs Freelancer Tax: The Difference You Need to Know.